International Consumer Research & Testing

 International Consumer Research & Testing (ICRT) is a global consortium of more than 40 consumer organisations dedicated to carrying out joint research and testing in the consumer interest.

 ICRT's principal objectives are to facilitate co-operation between its members and to promote research and testing in the field of consumer goods and services.

 ICRT Tests

-ICRT members co-operate in a programme of continuous testing on a wide range of popular consumer products such as digital cameras, mobile phones, television sets, cars, washing machines, dishwashers, vacuum cleaners and light bulbs.
+ICRT members cooperate in a programme of continuous testing on a wide range of popular consumer products such as digital cameras, mobile phones, television sets, cars, washing machines, dishwashers, vacuum cleaners and light bulbs.

 In addition, there are numerous other smaller collaborative tests, on a whole range of consumer products from anti-wrinkle creams to athletic shoes.

 Safety has always been a topic of concern to consumer organisations.
 ICRT members have played a key role in promoting higher safety standards for consumer goods.

 ICRT also facilitates information exchange and testing between members in areas such as food, health, the environment and financial services.

 ICRT members join forces with motor clubs with the aim of testing cars, tyres and infant car seats.
 ICRT is a key player in European New Car Assessment Programme (Euro NCAP) and a similar programme in Latin America.